jebesh67/elden-js/README.md

 - Minimal setup: just pass the request and required options.

-- Works anywhere in Node.js — Next.js, Express, or custom servers.
+- ***rateControl*** works in any Node.js server, ***verifyAccess*** is supposed to work on frontend middlewares

-- Provides frontend route protection and IP rate limiting with simple configuration.
+- Provides frontend route protection and IP rate limiting with simple configuration for Node.js.
 ___

 **Contact:** For questions or suggestions: `jebesh67@gmail.com`